Outlook/Exchange Authentication in Davmail

 passwordeval "get-pass email/psu"

-The email synchronization will block, and you should see an authentication prompt in your DavMail output, something like this
+The email synchronization will block, and you should see an authentication prompt in your davmail(1) terminal,

 Please open the following link: